analysis-tool/recurrence/README.md

 • Distribution: the latency distribution for the cure model (non-cured survival).
 The current version can handle Weibull and log-logistic distributions.

 • Stage Variable: the stage variable defined in SEER\*Stat data.
 All variable names in the data set will be listed after uploading the SEER\*Stat files.
-If there are more than 1 stage variable, the user will need to select the one which contains the distant stage or input the stage variable name manually.
+If there are more than 1 stage variable, the user will need to select the one which contains the distant stage.

-• Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable or enter the value manually.
+• Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable.

 • Adjustment Factor r: the factor used to adjust the registry-based survival curves for sensitivity analysis.
 The user may click the up and down arrows to change the value or type in any value.
 The default value is 1.